 Increased surveillance (clinical breast exam, mammogram and MRI) and consideration of risk-reducing interventions (such as chemoprevention and preventive mastectomy or oophorectomy) are recommended.

-genetic mutations justify preventive mastectomy.
+Find out if genetic mutations justify preventive mastectomy.

 Subscribe to our mailing list to get the updates to your inbox